 We are party to a consulting agreement with Mirza Consulting, an entity that is wholly owned by Dr. Mirza, a member of our board of directors.
-Pursuant to this agreement, we paid Dr. Mirza (through such entity) a consulting fee of \$22,500 per month from January 1, 2016 through June 30, 2016; \$16,875 per month from July 1, 2016 through September 30, 2016; and \$11,250 per month from October 1, 2016 through December 31, 2016.
-On December 12, 2016, the consulting agreement with Mirza Consulting was amended to extend the term of the agreement until December 31, 2017 with a monthly fee of \$11,250.
+Pursuant to this agreement, we paid Dr. Mirza (through such entity) a consulting fee of \$9,500 per month from January 1, 2018 through December 31, 2018.
+Effective January 1, 2019, the consulting agreement with Mirza Consulting was amended to extend the term of the agreement until December 31, 2019 with a monthly fee of \$7,500.

-The compensation described above for Dr. Mirza was approved by our compensation committee and our audit committee pursuant to the policies and procedures for the review of related party transactions, which are described below.
+The consulting fees described above for Dr. Mirza was approved by our compensation committee and our audit committee pursuant to the policies and procedures for the review of related party transactions, which are described below.